revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> In python we used `.replace()` function to replace one character with another character.
+> In python, we use `.replace()` function to replace one character with another character.

 </details>
 </details>